Prerequisites: Linux, Python 3.7+,

 ℹ️ Build options of the published

 .deb.
 The release asset is compiled with the Kconfig defaults (alldefconfig): GCC, RelWithDebInfo, fully static binaries, OpenSSL TLS backend (mbedTLS off), and every module enabled (console, mqtt, postgres, test, modbus).
 The exact configuration is installed at/yuneta/development/yunetas/.config— inspect it to confirm what a given package was built with.
-Need a different combination (e.g. mbedTLS for smaller binaries, or a leaner module set)?
+Need a different combination (for example mbedTLS for smaller binaries, or a leaner module set)?
 Build from source and pick your options withmenuconfig.

 ⚠️ The agent is a SysV service — manage it with the agent binary’s own